-So in this blog I am going to tell you how you can migrate SQL Server Database from one Server to another manually.
-If you have the fear of data loss then don’t worry about it because the steps which I am going to tell you would be safe and secured.
+So in this blog, I am going to tell you how you can copy SQL Server Database from one Server to another manually.
+If you have the fear of data loss then don’t worry about it because the steps which I am going to tell you would be safe and secure.

 Source Server– It is used to identify the server name where you want to copy the SQL Database.
 Either you can type the path or just browse the location by clicking on the Three Dots button.
 The version of your SQL Server must be 2005 and beyond.

-Use Window Authentication– In this the user can connect with SQL server by entering an ID and Password.
+Use Window Authentication– In this, the user can connect with the SQL server by entering an ID and Password.

 Use SQL Server Authentication- This allows the user to connect with Provided SQL Server.

-Destination Server– It is the server where you want to move the move the SQL Data.
-Similarly as you have browsed the Source Server, here also you have to follow the same procedure.
-Click on Three Dotsbuttons find the destination server location.
+Destination Server– It is the server where you want to move the SQL Data.
+Similarly, as you have browsed the Source Server, here also you have to follow the same procedure.
+Click on Three Dotsbuttons to find the destination server location.

 Use Windows Authentication– It allows the user to connect via Microsoft Account in windows.